Interlagos, 7 Nov 1971

 - March 712M (Giovanni Salvati): New to Sandro Angeleri's Ala d'Oro team, and raced by Giovanni Salvati and Gian-Luigi Picchi in F2 in 1971.
 Taken out to the Torneio Brasiliero at the end of 1971, and Salvati was driving this car when he crashed and died at Porte Allegre in November.
 It is assumed that the car was written off, and that surviving components would have been used on the two other Scuderia Ala d'Oro 712Ms, 712M/1 and 712M/18.

 - Lotus 69 [71/69.1.F2] (François Migault): New for Tetsu Ikuzawa in F2 in 1971, and prepared by his mechanic Yoshiatsu Itoh.
 Hired from Ikuzawa by Ronni Rossi for the Torneio Brasiliero at the end of the year.
 Sold via MRE to Johnny Blades in 1972, although Blades did not race it, then sold to Walter Kinnear (Gilford, County Down, Northern Ireland) for Irish libre racing in 1973, when it was fitted with a Cosworth FVC engine.
 Then fitted with a Cosworth BDA for Kinnear to drive in Irish Formula Atlantic in 1974, 1975 and 1976.
 It then went to Barclay Bingham for Irish hillclimbs, and then to Robin Dunbar, who did not use it.
 It was then sold to Bill Patterson (Belfast) in 1984 and restored for historic racing with the HSCC.
 Raced by Mike Pendlebury (Higham, Suffolk) in HSCC events from 1986 onwards.
 It later went to Freddy Kumschick (Schötz, Switzerland) who raced it in European Historic Formula 2 in 2000 and 2001, and then via Hall & Fowler to Irvine Laidlaw by 2003.
 Laidlaw sold it to Mark Davenport some time after 2006, and he raced it in the HSCC Derek Bell Trophy at Croft in 2011.
-It was next seen when acquired by Jean-Marc Bussolini, and on display at Retromobile in 2017.
+It was next seen when acquired from Hall & Hall by French historic driver Jean-Marc Bussolini and entered in Historic F2 in 2013.

 - Lotus 69 [71/69.8.FB] (Reine Wisell): Built for stock with white bodywork according to the Lotus built record.
 Fitted with a Cosworth FVC engine for Tetsu Ikuzawa to drive in the JAF Grand Prix in May 1971, then returned to Europe and converted to Formula 2 specification for Reine Wisell to drive.
 Advertised by Lotus Cars Ltd in March 1972 and apparently unused until early December when Ian Mawby (Cambridge) acquired the "ex-Wisell" car to replace the Lotus 69 he had wrecked at Brands Hatch at the end of November.
 Raced by Mawby until an accident at Snetterton in July 1973 left him badly injured.
 Mawby started to rebuild this car with a new chassis, but it was still incomplete when sold to John Bicht, an American expat.
 Bicht rebuilt the car with a number of his own ideas, including narrower front track and a Lola T360 nose, and raced it in Indylantic in Britain in 1976 as the "Swift SA1".
 He advertised the car in 1977, and eventually sold it to a friend in the US.
 Bicht made further improvements, including narrower rear track and a March nose.
 It was later sold by this owner to Joe Grimaldi.
 Subsequent history unknown.